 It isn’t just these authors writing about the time they themselves leapt the gap between childhood and adulthood; it is as if through these novels—along with some of more contemporary settings—we as a nation are dealing with our awkward cultural puberty.
 Like the most interminable patient-therapist relationships, we are still barely dipping our toes into our semi-recent national history.

-“Now,” America-the-therapist says to America-the-patient, “tell me again about where you grew up.”subscribe to Ploughshares?
+“Now,” America-the-therapist says to America-the-patient, “tell me again about where you grew up.”Might we be so bold as to suggest that you subscribe to Ploughshares?